First Personal Computer 1981

 The first home computer to hit the market was the Commodore 64.
 This computer was released in 1982, and it became very popular due to its low price and its wide range of software that was available for it.
 The Commodore 64 was followed by the Apple IIe, which was released in 1983.
 The Apple IIe was very popular due to its simple and user-friendly design.
 It also had a wide range of software that was available for it, including games, educational software, and business software.

-See also When Was The First Personal Computer Invented
+See also When Was The First Computer Created

 In the early 1990s, the first home computers that could be used to access the internet hit the market.
 These computers were known as “netbooks”, and they were very small and lightweight.
 Netbooks became very popular due to their low price and their ability to be used to access the internet.
 However, they were eventually replaced by smartphones and tablets, which are now the most popular type of home computer.